Frix-x/klippain-shaketune/docs/macros/axes_shaper_calibrations.md

-# Axis measurements
+# Input shaper filters calibration

-The `AXES_SHAPER_CALIBRATION` macro is used to measure and plot the axis behavior in order to tune Klipper's input shaper system.
+The `AXES_SHAPER_CALIBRATION` macro is used to measure and plot your machine axis frequency profiles in order to tune Klipper's input shaper system.

 ## Usage